labanskoller/labanskoller.se/content/blog/2023-03-16-totp-app-comparison-2023-edition.md

 Many common mobile authenticator apps accept QR codes for hash algorithms, periods and number of digits they don’t support.
 They give **wrong tokens**, **no error messages** and therefore a **bad user experience**.
 I urge TOTP app developers to validate the data that comes from the scanned QR codes and present the user with a descriptive error message if they choose to not support all possible modes.
 I recommend site owners who support two-step verification using TOTP to give users guidelines on which apps to use if they choose a mode other than the most common HMAC-SHA1 algorithm, 6 digits and a period of 30 seconds.

-This year when I've included many new apps there were several with full support for all tested TOTP variations, so I won't crown the best ones.
+This year when I included many new apps there were several with full support for all tested TOTP variations, so I won't crown the best ones.

 ## Comments?